anon-blue/anon.blue/README.txt

-         This is my last notice towards the world.
-I am not going to end my life with a catastrophic note, I will end it with not a shred of dignity lef t i n m
+ with a catastrophic note, I will end it with not a shred of dignity lef t i n m
 e.
 I am not angry at the world as much as I am angry with myself.
 Thefffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff